Getting a new pair of roller skates is such an awesome feeling. The new smell of leather. No scrapes, scratches or dings on your new boots yet.

 Attempt #1: 2 pairs of socks

 This is a technique that everyone online claims will work while breaking in new skates.
 The idea is that you wear 2 (or more) pairs of socks and it will help to keep you from getting blisters and cuts as your feet and ankles will fill out the skate better and your foot doesn’t move as much.
 My daughter, Violet, wears 6 pairs of socks because the Vanilla Carbon inline skates that she has are a little too big for her – plus she just loves socks.
+She also has a pair of rollerblades that she had a similar issue with.
 She swears that it helps her with blisters and it makes sense if your boot is a little bigger.

 However, that is not really my problem.
 The Vanilla 360 boot fits snug around my foot.
 In fact, the Vanilla 360s actually run a little smaller in size, so wearing two pairs of socks actually makes the skate even more snug and slightly uncomfortable.
 For this ankle issue, I wore two pairs of socks and I did not see any relief.
 My ankle still rubbed across the top of the boot and eventually caused my ankle to bleed.
 It took a little more time for the issue to happen then wearing just 1 pair of socks, but it still happened within an hour.